reaperhulk/cryptography-pkcs11/README.rst

 * Generating or loading a key with ``CKA_TOKEN`` True is not supported at all yet.
 * When adding the ``pkcs11`` entry point for multibackend it is injected as the first element in the array.
 This is probably not desirable.
+Of course it turns out in Python 3 entry points are not ordered so...

 .. _`cryptography`: https://cryptography.io/